danzinger/grav-theme-vela/README.md

 ## Templates

-To present your content, I recommend using plugins and the theme should work fine with there.
+To present your content, I recommend using plugins.
+The theme should work fine with most of them.
 You find plugins for many content types like images, videos or even math on [the GRAV plugins page](https://getgrav.org/downloads/plugins).
 Vela tries not to make any assumtions on how you present your content.

 ### Table of Contents